anhnda/FPRAG/README.md

 - **FullPRAQ:** Uniform INT4 with post-activation importance
 - **Hybrid PRAQ:** Mixed-precision with risk-aware channel selection
 - **This project:** Focuses on FullPRAQ for fair comparison with FullAWQ

+### Robust-PRAQ vs FullPRAQ

+- **FullPRAQ:** Standard post-activation importance computation
+- **Robust-PRAQ:** Noise-augmented importance with multi-sample averaging
+- **Key Difference:** Robust-PRAQ adds Gaussian noise during importance estimation
+- **Tradeoff:** Robust-PRAQ is slightly slower but more stable with limited calibration data
+- **Use Case:** Robust-PRAQ is particularly beneficial when:
+  - Calibration budget is tight (< 500 samples)
+  - Calibration set may not be representative of deployment distribution
+  - Maximum robustness is required

 ## Citation